jw20191n/dharmasprouts/README.md

 * Utilized GoogleAnalytics and GoogleSearchConsole to track website traffic.
 <br/>

-This is a volunteer project for [Tsechen Kunchab Ling](https://sakyatemple.org/) .
+This is a freelance project for [Tsechen Kunchab Ling](https://sakyatemple.org/) .
 <br/>